Grace/world-of-wordcraft/README.md

 - [ ] Add support for PostgreSQL instead of or in addition to SQLite
 - [ ] Setup unit and/or integration tests
 - [ ] Setup development build/deployment

+## Disclaimer
+This project has no relation to any commercial MMORPGs, despite the name being a dad-joke level pun.
+This is an open source project meant to learn how to best utilize AI to generate textual game content.
+Any similarities of generated game content to existing copyrighted material is a coincidence.